antoniobiasotti/dashboard-analytics/README.md

 Determining the stock price is complex; it depends on the number of outstanding shares, the size of the company's future profits, and much more.
 The stock ticker is a report of the price of a certain stock, updated continuously throughout the trading session by the various stock market exchanges.
 <br><br>I used the  yfinance API to obtain the stock ticker and extract information about the stock.
 yfinance is an open-source tool that offers a reliable method of downloading historical market data from Yahoo!
 Finance's API.
-The format that the data is returned is in a Pandas DataFrame.<br><br>
+The format that the data is returned is in a Pandas DataFrame.<hr>
 <h3>Bs4 vs Selenium</h3>
-Although BeautifulSoup runs faster, it's only limited to static pages,</p>
+Although BeautifulSoup in most of the cases runs faster, it's only limited to static pages.
+On the other hand, Selenium supports scrapping from dynamic pages, wich usually have more complex structures.</p>